 Baseball is considered one of the world's "major sports" and is a national sport across North-, Central- and South America and the Caribbean, as well as East Asia.
 In Latin America, baseball is often referred to as “el rey de los deportes” (The King of Sports).
 Baseball attracts approximately 150 million fans of all ages to ballparks worldwide and features the top two professional leagues in all of sport in terms of annual attendance.
 Baseball/softball is also considered one of the biggest gender-balanced youth sports, with the majority of its estimated 65 million athletes between the ages of 5 and 21 years of age.

 The PREMIER12 is the flagship international baseball tournament organised by the WBSC, featuring the 12 best-ranked national baseball teams in the world.
 The first PREMIER12 global championship was held in Taiwan and Japan in November 2015, and generated over $US 131 million in brand exposure and a record 2+ billion social media impressions.
-It will be next scheduled in 2019 and serve as a qualifier into the Olympic Games Tokyo 2020.
+The second edition was held in Japan, Mexico, Taiwan and South Korea in 2019 and served as a qualifier for the Tokyo 2020 Olympic Games.

 Professional baseball leagues are organised in many countries throughout the world:

 Re-launched in 2011, the four-team Panamanian Professional Baseball League (Probeis) is the top-tier national baseball league in Panama.
-The Nacionales de Panamá were crowned 2015-2016 champions.
+Caballos de Coclé were crowned the 2017-2018 champions.

 The Mexican Pacific League is an independent winter league with the eight-team regular season running from October to December, and a playoff series taking place in January to determine the champion.

 Venezuela features one of the most competitive leagues in the Americas.
-The Tigres de Aragua were crowned 2015-2016 champions of the 8-team Liga Venezolana de Béisbol Profesional (LVBP).
-The National Team is currently ranked No. 7 in the world.
+Caribes de Anzoátegui were crowned the 2017-2018 champions of the eight-team Liga Venezolana de Béisbol Profesional.

 United States and Canada